-This article is great to tell you about the ISO11683, this one will tell if your products need a tactile warning of danger.
-Then call us and we’ll help you get the labels you need.
+This article is great to tell you about ISO11683 and to discover if your products need a tactile warning of danger.
+Please call us and we’ll help you get the labels you need.

 Discover whether you should be concerned about complying with the BS ISO 11863 standard.
 This covers tactile warning labels and what action is required to stay compliant.